Miles just looked at Laura, ‘I can see how this sort of thing would get a person in, you interest me greatly. Go on.’

 ‘Maybe he’s not at your level.’

-‘Wildest dreams’ was the best way to describe the result, as in beyond them.
+‘Wildest dreams’ was the best way to describe the result for Laura and Miles, as in beyond them.

 Johanssen’s daughter herself, Natalie, was amazing.
 Sharp lass, a characteristic her father had in good measure, she sniffed a scam immediately, it hadn’t been the first attempt.

 It was laid out, document by document, with the Vice-Principal keeping a copy of every photo and document.
-Whether it was the incontrovertible evidence, whether it was Miles’s manner of the victim, whether it was that he was asking so little and was willing to put his own money on the line, ready to write a cheque to the school now – he wasn’t sent packing.
+Whether it was the incontrovertible evidence, whether it was Miles’s manner as a hard-done-by victim, whether it was that he was asking so little and was willing to put his own money on the line, ready to write a cheque to the school now – well, he wasn’t sent packing.

-‘Why would he listen to me?’ asked Natalie, when he suggested the video.
+‘Why would he listen to me?’ asked Natalie, when he suggested the video for her father.

 ‘You’re his daughter.
-If you threaten never to speak to him again, that you don’t need his money any more to be at the school, that your mother is being transferred close to where you are, that not only is she being covered now but that your remaining fees and those of your sister are now being paid, he will bluster but he’ll understand and he has to agree.
-Only you know if you would really not speak with him again or whether you would.
-I don’t need to know that, Natalie, I don’t want to know.’
+If you threaten never to speak to him again, that you don’t need his money any more to be at the school, that your mother is being transferred close to where you are, that not only is she being covered now but that your remaining fees and those of your sister are now also being paid, he will bluster but he’ll understand and he’ll have to agree.
+Only you know if you would really not speak with him again or whether you would – I don’t need to know that, Natalie, I don’t want to know.’

 ‘But why, Mr. Forrester,’ asked the VP, ‘would you go to such lengths?’